-The saline solution used in the salt generator is made by mixing NaCl and water (concentration 30/100 w/w).
-This solution is used in the salt generator (Appendix A) to produce an aerosol with a concentration of 4mg NaCl per cubic meter of test air.
+The saline solution used in the salt generator is made by mixing salt and water (concentration 30 g salt/100 g water).
+This solution is used in the salt generator (Annex A) to produce an aerosol with a concentration of 4 mg salt per cubic meter of test air (tolerance ± 0.2).
+The output concentration of the salt generator is adjusted by regulating the air pressure to the Laskin nozzles.
+Should the test be interrupted the Laskin nozzles are to be checked and cleaned to ensure the correct output.
+The saline solution level in the salt generator shall be 50 mm ± 30 /-0 above the holes in the Laskin nozzle.